Worldwide chronic wounds affect 140 million people. In the Netherlands the number of people suffering from chronic

 All types of chronic wounds can be treated with cold plasma.
 For example: diabetic foot wounds, venous leg wounds, bedsores, hard-to-heal burn wounds and infected postoperative wounds.

 Various studies are in progress regarding cold plasma as a treatment for cancer.
 Cold plasma is also used in dentistry for disinfection and in dermatology.

 During the study 20 patients with diabetic foot ulcers were treated with cold plasma.
 The wounds of these patients had existed on average for 3 years.
 The median wound surface decrease in two weeks was 55%.
 The number of Staphylococcus aureus colonies decreased significantly directly after plasma treatment compared with prior to application.

 The frequency and the number of treatments depends on the type of chronic wound and the size.
 Typically, the treatment will be done 2 to 3 times per week for several weeks.
-PLASOMA treatment itself is only 2 minutes.
+PLASOMA cold plasma treatment itself is only 2 minutes.

 PLASOMA is CE-certified and available for the market.
 For product information or to request a product demonstration please contact our sales department via email@example.com

 The PLASOMA cold plasma application will be available at selected wound care centres in the Netherlands and in Belgium.
 Send an e-mail to firstname.lastname@example.org to receive more information.
 For other actual information please subscribe to our newsletter.